This is a quick start on langugage for cognitive science students.

 The last level that is interest to cognitive science is pragmatics, the study of how language is used in context.
 The boundary between semantics and pragmatics is not clear, and there are many different views on how to draw it.
 As we go along, we will see that there might not be much value in drawing such a boundary.
 Perhaps some boundaries are more useful when they are left fuzzy.

 In studying language from a cognitive science perspective, studying morphosyntax on its own does not make much sense.2 The relevant field of inquiry is rather the study of the relation between morphosyntax on one hand, and semantics and pragmatics on the other.
-Let’s call this domain “semantax” for the sake of having a name for it.3
+Let’s call this domain semantax for the sake of having a name for it.3

 Grammar

-The most important aspects of human language for our purposes are:
+Some important aspects of human language are:

 1. Compositionality: “The meaning of a compound expression is a function of the meanings of its parts and of the way they are syntactically combined.”4 This is usually cited as Frege’s principle.
 Fodor and Lepore has a nice way to put it: You cannot understand John loves Mary without also understanding Mary loves John.